How to merge subtitles with any video permanently (6 ways)

 VLC Save file window

-29. Click on the Start button at the bottom of the window.
+29. Click on Start at the bottom of VLC.

 VLC Start button